httpwg/http-extensions/draft-ietf-httpbis-priority.md

 It is sometimes beneficial for the server running behind an intermediary to obey Priority header field values.
-As an example, a resource-constrained server might defer the transmission of software update files that would have the background urgency being associated.
+As an example, a resource-constrained server might defer the transmission of software update files that have the background urgency.
 However, in the worst case, the asymmetry between the priority declared by multiple clients might cause responses going to one user agent to be delayed totally after those going to another.